 The German Shepherd-type dog was found in Beckers Green Road on Saturday, 3 March, by a member of the public.

 He had a large tumour on the left side of his face which was dripping blood and he was very thin.

 An RSPCA officer took him to a local vets, where an examination showed that … Continue reading…

-The RSPCA is appealing for information after a dead six-week-old puppy was found dumped in a box on a Derbyshire street.
+The RSPCA is appealing for information after three dead dogs were found dumped at the side of a road in a Bedfordshire village.

 A passing lorry driver discovered the bodies at the side of Cranfield Road, near the village of Salford.

 All three dogs appeared to have injuries although it cannot be confirmed at this stage how they died.
 A post-mortem examination on the dogs is planned to take place this week.